randypeck/Arduino/Screamo/Screamo Overview.md

 Planned or needed functionality:

+### 6.1 Persistent Score Storage

+- Use non-volatile storage (EEPROM) on Master Arduino to save scores.
 - Saving previous score when:
   - A game ends, or
   - Periodically during games (for example every N iterations of the 10 ms loop equal to about 15 to 30 seconds).